open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

   * Logging

-    `ILogger` telemetry is controled by category filters typically set through configuration.
+    `ILogger` telemetry is controlled by category filters typically set through configuration.
 For details see: [Log
     Filtering](../../docs/logs/customizing-the-sdk/README.md#log-filtering) and
     [Logging in